Buy new:

 About the Author

 Sarah J. Maas is the #1 bestselling author of the Crescent City, Court of Thorns and Roses, and Throne of Glass series.
-Her books have sold millions of copies and are published in thirty-eight languages.
-Sarah lives with her family in New York City.
+Her books have sold more than seventy-five million copies and are published in forty languages.

 sarahjmaas.com